 Additional requirements of the Consent Decree included a Supplemental Environmental Project (SEP).
-As a result, it was determined to be environmentally beneficial to the public to implement a SEP which would commission a study of the streams in the Lower Howards Creek Watershed

-(LHCW) and develop a Lower Howards Creek Watershed Management Plan (LHCWMP).
+As a result, it was determined to be environmentally beneficial to the public to implement a SEP which would commission a study of the streams in the Lower Howards Creek Watershed (LHCW) and develop a Lower Howards Creek Watershed Management Plan (LHCWMP).
 The SEP Completion Report was submitted to the EPA and KDOW on November 20, 2012.
 On January 8, 2013 WMU received written confirmation that the SEP Completion Report in accordance with General Provision 4 of Exhibit D of the Consent Decree was approved by the EPA.

 As would be expected the requirements of the Consent Decree have had a substantial fiscal effect on WMU ratepayers.
 In March of 2010 it was necessary for WMU and the City of Winchester to enact phased rate increases to provide the revenue and funds to comply with the requirements of the Consent Decree that included capital construction projects and CMOM activities.
-These changes have equated to a total adjustment of \$28.68/month for the average customer or an overall 132% increase for the average customer on the monthly utility bill for sewer.
+These adjustments have equated to a total adjustment of \$38.24/month (132.41%) for city customers and \$50.64/month (132.43%) for county customers for the average 6,000 gallon/month user on the monthly utility bill for sewer.

-Current and proposed expenditures for all Consent Decree work as noted above will amount to approximately \$85,884,369.33.
-This equates to approximately \$7,531.07 for each of WMU's 11,404 customers.
-WMU does not expect to see any relief from this financial burden for its customers with the addition of new customers.
-There has been very little growth even though the economy is showing signs of recovery.
+Current and proposed expenditures for all Consent Decree work as noted above will amount to approximately \$95,356,883.
+This equates to approximately \$8,326.65 for each of WMU's 11,452 customers.
+This number will vary with the addition or loss of customers as well as any changes to the current capital construction plans.
+While the economy has shown signs of recovery growth still remains at minimal levels.
+This limits the opportunity to bring down the individual costs to each customer.

-• Kentucky River Lock and Dam No. 10
+Kentucky River Lock and Dam No. 10

 Construction of the Kentucky River Lock and Dam No. 10 were completed in 1905.
 The lock and dam were owned and operated by the United States Army Corps of Engineers (COE) until 1996 at which time ownership and the responsibility for maintenance and replacement of the lock and dam were transferred to the Commonwealth of Kentucky.
 The General Assembly created by statute the Kentucky River Authority (KRA) to oversee the operation, maintenance and replacement of the 14 locks and dams on the Kentucky River.
-Implicit in that charge of authority is the maintenance of the 14 pools of water for The Kentucky River supplies water to approximately 22% of water supply.
-WMU, like all other water utilities that withdraw water Kentucky's population. from the Kentucky River, pays a withdrawal fee for each gallon of water withdrawn from the Kentucky River and the Carroll Ecton Reservoir and passes that cost to its customers.
+Implicit in that charge of authority is the maintenance of the 14 pools of water for water supply.
+The Kentucky River supplies water to approximately 22% of Kentucky's population.
+WMU, like all other water utilities that withdraw water from the Kentucky River, pays a withdrawal fee for each gallon of water withdrawn from the Kentucky River and the Carroll Ecton Reservoir and passes that cost to its customers.
 The withdrawal fees are used by KRA for repair and replacement of the 14 locks and dams.
-The withdrawal fees were recently increased (July 2013) to help facilitate the repair and replacement of the aging infrastructure.
+The withdrawal fees were recently increased (July 2013) to help facilitate the repair and replacement of the aging infrastructure along the River.

 Dam No. 10 was built as a timber crib dam with a plain concrete face, i.e., the dam is a series of timber boxes, stacked and filled with large rock and covered with a concrete skin that has no reinforcement.
-The dam is over 100 years old and has had no substantial rehabilitation during its service life.
+The dam is well over 100 years old and has had no substantial rehabilitation during its service life.
 The dam impounds Pool No. 10 which creates the water supply for Winchester and most of Clark County.